andsontan/xpiks/faq.md

 <div>
   <ul>
     <li><strong>"Import/Export finished with errors.
 See logs for details."</strong></li>
     <li>Usually this error appears if Xpiks fails to find Exiftool.
 If you didn't install it, please visit <a href="http://www.sno.phy.queensu.ca/~phil/exiftool/" target="_blank">Official Exiftool Website</a> and install it.
-If you have Exiftool installed and still you see this error, then please go in Xpiks to Settings -> External and select correct path to `exiftool` executable (for example, if it's "/usr/bin/exiftool" try to change it to "/usr/local/bin/exiftool" without quotes and vice versa)</li>
+If you have Exiftool installed and still you see this error, then please go in Xpiks to Settings -> External and select correct path to `exiftool` executable (for example, if it's <code class="highlighter-rouge">/usr/bin/exiftool</code> try to change it to <code class="highlighter-rouge">/usr/local/bin/exiftool</code> without quotes and vice versa)</li>
   </ul>
 </div>